HiroakiMikami/jlenv/README.md

 The simplicity of jlenv makes it easy to temporarily disable it, or uninstall from the system.

-1. To **disable** jlenv managing your Ruby versions, simply remove the `jlenv init` line from your shell startup configuration.
-This will remove jlenv shims directory from PATH, and future invocations like `ruby` will execute the system Ruby version, as before jlenv.
+1. To **disable** jlenv managing your Julia versions, simply remove the `jlenv init` line from your shell startup configuration.
+This will remove jlenv shims directory from PATH, and future invocations like `julia` will execute the system Julia version, as before jlenv.

-  `jlenv` will still be accessible on the command line, but your Ruby apps won't be affected by version switching.
+  `jlenv` will still be accessible on the command line, but your Julia apps won't be affected by version switching.

 2. To completely **uninstall** jlenv, perform step (1) and then remove its root directory.
-This will **delete all Ruby versions** that were installed under `` `jlenv root`/versions/ `` directory:
+This will **delete all Julia versions** that were installed under `` `jlenv root`/versions/ `` directory:

         rm -rf `jlenv root`